 4 0z of cream cheese (low-fat is fine)

 2 T. Cointreau 0r Grand Marnier

 2 c. powdered sugar (+ more if frosting needs thickening)

 For the Cake: Preheat your oven to 325 degrees.
 Spray your bundt pan with cooking spray or prepare your two round 9 or 8 inch baking pans by spreading a pat of butter all over the bottom and sides of each pan.
+For cupcakes, just line your muffin tin with liners.
 Then drop a tablespoon of flour in each pan and tap the flour all over the pan, sideways and upside down at the end (over the sink) to remove excess flour.
 IMPORTANT: Make sure there are NO ungreased, unfloured spots on your pan.
 If there are, add a little more butter and flour on those spots.
 Heat your oven to 325 degrees.

 In a stand mixer or mixing bowl, combine oil, Cointreau, buttermilk, yolks, and vanilla.
 Beat 2 minutes with a paddle attachment or with a hand mixer at medium speed.
 In another bowl, sift together (or use a wire whisk like I do to avoid sifting) sugar, flour cocoa, baking soda and salt.

 With mixer on LOW speed, add one third of the sifted dry ingredients to oil mixture and beat until blended.
 Then add one third of the hot water and slowly combine these (you don’t want the hot water to splatter on you…ouch!).
 Continue this process, scraping down the bowl often until all ingredients have been add and mixed.